 As for the human-usable generic UI discussed above, the framework manages object persistence, for example using the JDO/DataNucleus objectstore.
 It is perfectly possible to deploy the RESTful API alongside an auto-generated webapp; both work from the same domain object model.

 You may be happy to use Apache Isis for prototyping, but have your own proprietary application framework to actually build production apps.

 Apache Isis supports this, because the programming model defined by Apache Isis deliberately minimizes the dependencies on the rest of the framework.

 In fact, the only hard dependency that the domain model classes have on Apache Isis is through the

 org.apache.isis.applib classes, mostly to pick up annotations such as @Action and @Property.

 It’s therefore relatively easy to take a domain object prototyped and/or tested using Apache Isis, but to deploy on some other framework’s runtime.

 If you are interested in taking this approach, then you will need to provide your own implementations of any framework-provided services used by your code.

-Under the covers, Apache Isis itself runs on top of Spring Boot.
-So an alternative option is to develop a custom UI using one of the regular Spring technologies and run that alongside Apache Isis.
-In other words, Apache Isis continues to manage the object lifecycle and persistence as a thin layer on top of Spring, but your custom UI renders the domain objects as you require.
+If your own application framework is based on Spring Boot and with JPA or JDO, then there is another option.
+As noted above, Apache Isis itself runs on top of Spring Boot.
+You could therefore develop a complete custom UI using one of the regular Spring technologies and run that alongside Apache Isis - in effect the option described earlier but for every use case, not just selected ones.
+Apache Isis continues to manage the object lifecycle and persistence as a thin layer on top of Spring, but your custom UI renders the domain objects exactly as you require.